 Glaucoma in Dogs

 Glaucoma is an ocular condition that causes damage to your pet’s eyes and vision; it can be subdivided into primary and secondary forms.
-All forms of Glaucoma result from inadequate drainage of a fluid inside of a pet’s eye called Aqueous Humor.
+All forms of Glaucoma are caused by inadequate drainage of a fluid inside of a pet’s eye called Aqueous Humor.
 This results in an increased intraocular fluid that builds up inside of the eye, causing pain.
 It can also cause permanent blindness.
 In the following article, I will discuss the causes of Glaucoma, as well as treatment options available if your pet is suffering from this painful disease.

 Symptoms of Glaucoma include vision loss, increased squinting, redness to the white part of your dog’s eye, protrusion of the eye, and dilation of the pupil.
-Over time, other changes may occur including cataract formation.
-It is important to note that if only one eye is affected, vision loss may not be noticed but when both eyes are affected, blindness may be observed.
+Over time, other changes may occur, including cataract formation.
+It is important to note that if only one eye is affected, vision loss may not be noticed, while when both eyes are affected, blindness may be observed.

 Diagnosis and Treatment

-If you notice any abnormalities in your dog’s eye that you believe might be the initial stages of glaucoma, you should bring him or her in immediately.
+If you notice any abnormalities in your dog’s eye that you believe might demonstrate the initial stages of glaucoma, you should bring him or her in immediately.
 During your dog’s Physical Examination, your veterinarian will test the intraocular pressure inside of your dog’s eye.
 Variations in pressure between both eyes, as well as absolute increases in pressure, can reliably predict if Glaucoma is present.